TencentAILabHealthcare/ER-BERT/README.md

 ```bash
 pip install -r requirements.txt
 ```
+## System requirements
+We have tested our model on a workstation with with the following specifications: 2xRTX 3090, i9-10920X processer, 128 GB of RAM, and 24x2 GB GPU RAM.
+The system is running version 20.04.1-Ubuntu.
 ## How to train and use ER-BERT
 The training of ER-BERT for TCR generation is composed of two steps: MAA Task and Seq2Seq task.
 The details of each training are in the `Code/config` folder.
 For example, for the FMFM tokenizer, all the related config files are in the `Code/config/FMFM` folder.
 Here we use the FMFM tokenizer as an example to show how to use ER-BERT for TCR generation.
 Note that all the commands are run in the `Code` folder.
 ### 1. MAA Task